Understanding How Barcodes Work Makes It Easy To Appreciate The Benefits

 The UPC barcode was originally created to speed up the checkout process at stores.
 Over the years it has grown into a globally accepted system that everyone has become familiar with.
 UPC barcodes include a series of essential numbers.
 The bar code number consists of two parts, the first part comprises the manufacturer number.
 Each manufacturer will have a number specific to their company.
 The remaining half of the UPC code is made up of your item number.
 Together these numbers form a unique UPC code.

-Barcodes made up of parallel lines and numbers are referred to as 1-D barcodes.
+Barcodes that are parallel lines and numbers are 1-D barcodes.
 But some are made up of different shapes, patterns, and designs are called 2-D barcodes.
 2-D bar codes are much more detailed and can contain up to 2,000 characters of information.
 These types of bar codes are often used for government identification such as driver’s licenses and health cards.
 This system has changed the way companies itemize their stock, and continues to be a vital part of many businesses.